Noronha elaenia: Breeding

 The Noronha elaenia breeds between June and August.
 Its nest is a cup made from fibers of plants in the gourd family Cucurbitaceae and some thin twigs, lined with plant down, and often placed on a bare tree branch.
 The clutch size appears to be one or two eggs.
 The incubation period, time to fledging, and details of parental care are not known.

 Vocalization

 The Noronha elaenia's calls vary; one is a "high, descending 'tUuuw' in series with 1.5 sec intervals".

 Status

 The IUCN has assessed the Noronha elaenia as Vulnerable.
-The total area of the two islands it inhabits is about 38 km2 of which only about 18 km2 has suitable habitat.
-Its estimated population of 500 mature individuals is believed to be stable.
-"All large trees have been cut and all remaining vegetation is secondary.
-There are proposals to further develop tourism and this would cause yet greater damage to its habitat.
-It may suffer predation from introduced mammals such as rats and cats...Fire may pose a credible threat, and an introduced vine is reported to threaten remaining preferred habitat."
-It is the least common of the three land birds resident on the archipelago.
-"Nevertheless, its future should be secure so long as sufficient forest cover survives."
+The total area of the two islands it inhabits is about 44 km2 of which only about 18 km2 has suitable habitat.
+Its estimated population of 700 - 1,000 mature individuals is believed to be stable.
+The primary threats to this species are the loss of its mature forest habitat – nearly all forests on the islands are now second growth – and predation from introduced species.
+It is the least common of the three land birds resident on the archipelago, but is projected to remain stable so long as remaining forest habitats are maintained.